nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

 `Left Shift (<<)`: Shifts the bits to the left by a specified number of positions (n) `value << n`.
 - The vacant positions on the right are filled with zeros.
 - it effectively **multiplies** the operand by $$ {2^n} $$.
+- x = x << 32; with an int variable x, this will result in x being assigned the value 0.
+  - This is because the bits that are shifted beyond the 32nd position will be discarded, and the result will be 0.
+- If you try to left-shift an int value x by 33 bits (x << 33), it will be equivalent to a left shift by (33 % 32) bits, which is 1 bit.
+- ```java
+    int x = 5;
+    x = x << 33;
+    System.out.println(x); // Outputs 10

+    // Explanation: 5 in binary is 0000 0000 0000 0000 0000 0000 0000 0101
+    // Left-shifting by 33 bits effectively becomes a left shift by 1 bit:
+    // 0000 0000 0000 0000 0000 0000 0000 1010, which is 10 in decimal.
+    }
+    ```
 NO UNSIGNED LEFT SHIFT `<<<`
 {: .notice--info}